 My Piedmont road trip itinerary

-I started my 10-day Piedmont road trip from Turin by driving west to Val Chisone in the Italian Alps.
+I started my 10-day Piedmont road trip after picking up my rental car in Turin.
+From there, I drove west to Val Chisone in the Italian Alps.
 After spending 3 nights there, I headed north to the province of Verbano-Cusio-Ossola.
 I based myself in the province’s largest town, Domodossola, for 3 nights.
 The final leg of my trip took me to the Monferrato hills, east of Turin, where I stayed for another 3 nights before returning to Turin.
 Here are the places I visited in Piedmont, along with some of my most memorable experiences:

 Val Chisone